-During the quarter ended June 30, 2013, we issued an aggregate of 184,970 shares of common stock to limited partners of the Operating Partnership in exchange for an equal number of units pursuant to the partnership agreement of the Operating Partnership, as follows:
+During the quarter ended September 30, 2013, we issued 3,192 shares of common stock to a limited partner of the Operating Partnership in exchange for an equal number of units.
+The issuance of the shares of common stock was made pursuant to the partnership agreement of the Operating Partnership and was exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended.